apache/cloudstack-documentation/source/adminguide/templates/_cloud_init.rst

        None: {}

    .. note::
-      There is a known issue that ds-identify is not able to detect if CloudStack DataSource is enabled and run, if the vm instance is running on VMware or XenServer/XCP-ng.
+      For the vm instances running on VMware or XenServer/XCP-ng hypervisors, if there are multiple cloud-init data sources, it is a known issue that ds-identify is not able to detect if "CloudStack" DataSource is enabled.
 To fix the problem, please run the following command to enable cloud-init without any aid from ds-identify.

         echo "policy: enabled" >  /etc/cloud/ds-identify.cfg